 The Instagram algorithm considers three main factors in determining what content appears in your feed: interest, recency/timeliness, and relationships.

 How Does Instagram Algorithm Work?

-Recency/Timeliness: This element is pretty self-explanatory – Instagram algorithm takes account of the date and time at which a post was made, showing you only the most recent content and filtering out anything more than a few days old.
+Recency/Timeliness: This element is pretty self-explanatory – the Instagram algorithm takes account of the date and time at which a post was made, showing you only the most recent content and filtering out anything more than a few days old.

-Relationships: The algorithm tracks your interactions on the platform, whether through direct message, comments and likes, or tags – so the more often you interact with another user, the more often you will see each other’s content.
+Relationships: The algorithm tracks your interactions on the platform, whether through direct message, comments, and likes, or tags – so the more often you interact with another user, the more often you will see each other’s content.
 This is extremely helpful in building a loyal audience, as it guarantees repeat engagement between users and your posts.

 Frequency: This ranking factor depends on how frequently you use Instagram; the categorization of what it considers the best new content differs in relation to how long you were away from your feed.
 For example, if users don’t spend much time on Instagram or simply don’t visit the app very often, the likelihood of your content being seen by them is much lower.
-In these cases, you have to rely on the algorithm’s more important criteria to ensure you remain at the top of your target audience’s feeds.
+In these cases, you must rely on the algorithm’s more important criteria to ensure you remain at the top of your target audience’s feeds.

 Usage: During any given session spent on Instagram, the longer you remain on the app exploring content, the harder Instagram’s algorithms have to work to continue producing relevant content.
 Consequently, the algorithm is forced to extend its boundaries outside of the usual parameters to keep serving you fresh content, producing lower and lower quality posts the longer you stay on the app.

 Following: This is another factor that needs very little explanation: the more accounts you follow on Instagram, the less content you will see on your feed from each individual account.
 This means that – in order to reach users who follow a huge amount of accounts – the competition is fierce.